vectorgrp/ci-siltest-demo/README.md

 If you are already familiar with the CLI toolchain and are just looking for sample configurations, see [CANoe simulation environment](environment-make/venvironment.yaml), [VttMake configuration](ECU/LightControl.vttmake), [GitHub Action Workflow](.github/workflows/main.yaml)

 The overall test workflow consists of three stages:
-* The Build stage, where the SUT, the simulation and the test units are rebuilt from source.
+* The Build stage, where the SUT, the environment and the test units are rebuilt from source.
 * The Simulate stage, where test units are executed in the simulated environment.
 * The Display stage, where test results are converted for further processing, e.g., display in a Web UI dashboard.